gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "All right."
 Erileine thought for a moment.
 "Well, if you see the bookster, can you please tell him we're at the Sign of the Three Rabbits?"
-The guard supposed he could do that, so Erileine thanked him and headed for Dock Street.
+The guard supposed he could do that, so Erileine thanked him and headed for the sky dock.

-Forecastle's lone air dock was a weatherbeaten pine shelf, ten strides deep and forty long, whose tree-trunk railing posts doubled as stanchions.
-Tiny compared to the four-story monsters at Ruuda-in-Ruuda or Yadanapore, it was adequate for the clouds, magic carpets, and more unusual visitors the mountain received between its northern and southern berths.

-A small counterbalanced crane was the dock's only resident when Erileine reached it.
-The shadows were lengthening, and the cold air felt damp.
+The shadows were lengthening when Erileine reached it, and the cold air felt damp.
 She shivered and hunched her shoulders so that she could bury her chin in the collar of her coat.

 The land below was beautiful.
 Orange sunset reflected off ponds and streams nestled in countless little valleys, the snow on the peaks of